finn-no/tech.finn.no/_posts/2015-04-27-finding-gold-in-big-data.markdown

 <img src="/images/2015-04-27-finding-gold-in-big-data/event-collection-overview.png" alt="Event Statistics Overview">

 ## the statistics module
 At FINN all our modular architecture is built either upon REST or interfaces defined by Apache Thrift.
-We discourage direct database access from our front-end applications.
+We discourage direct database access from any front-end application.
 So our Statistics module simply exposes the aggregated read-optimised data out of cassandra, with a Thrift IDL like:

 {% highlight java %}
 service AdViewingsService {